ankane/searchkick/README.md

 ### Make Searches Better Over Time

-Use analytics on search conversions to improve results.

-Also, give popular documents a little boost.
+Improve results with analytics on conversions and give popular documents a little boost.

-Keep track of searches.
+First, you must keep track of search conversions.
 The database works well for low volume, but feel free to use redis or another datastore.

 ```ruby
 class Search < ActiveRecord::Base